Consuming foods high in omega-3s is good for increased fertility, both for men and women!

 Omega-3s for male fertility

-Daily dietary intake of omega-3s is vital for female fertility.
-For instance, omega-3s improve oocyte and embryo quality.
-Above all, omega-3s have powerful anti-inflammatory properties, protecting the vulnerable oocytes.
+Omega-3s may also play a key role in female fertility.
+In fact, omega-3s may improve oocyte and embryo quality.
+Omega-3s have powerful anti-inflammatory properties, protecting the vulnerable oocytes.

 Furthermore, high serum levels of omega-3s have been linked to higher chances of successful birth, among women undergoing ART (Assisted Reproduction).

 Additionally, the administration of omega-3s may be beneficial before IVF (In Vitro Fertilisation) treatment, improving clinical pregnancy and live birth rates!

 Also, omega-3s may prolong reproductive function and improve oocyte quality.